-Students may accelerate their progress and graduate early by one of three methods.
+Students may accelerate their progress and graduate early by one of four methods.

-- As an undergraduate, earn credit under the Mixed Enrollment Policy. - 2.
+- 1. As an undergraduate, earn credit under the Mixed Enrollment Policy. - 2.
 As a graduate transfer student, transfer credit to UCO from another institution. - 3.
-As a UCO graduate student, enroll in more than 9 graduate hours per term and/or enroll in summer terms.
+As a UCO graduate student, enroll in more than 9 graduate hours per term and/or enroll in summer terms. - 4.
+As a student in an accelerated bachelor's to master's program.